 Undressing the fashion industry

 Usually, businesses are born in the dreams of the entrepreneurs that dare to set out on their own and start a company.
 But for Amsterdam’s Unrobe, the determination to do something different wasn’t conceived in blue-sky thinking, but in the soot and sawdust of factories where workers were being extorted and the Earth was being abused.

 “Our factories have a social responsibility program which includes overtime pay, maximum overtime hours and other initiatives,” Ubachs explains.
 “Each item of our clothing also has a QR code that gives the customer information about pricing, the factory where it was made and who made it.
-There is a nice atmosphere in our factories, and I see the same people staying in their jobs, which I think is important as it means they are still happy there.
+There is a nice atmosphere in our factories, and I see the same people staying in their jobs, which I think is important, as it means they are still happy there.
 And the wages are according to the market.”

 Unrobe was founded by Ubachs in August 2017, when he had already worked in the fashion industry for more than a decade.
 “I was buying in India, China, Indonesia and around the Far East.
-I have lots of good things but also a lot of bad things.
+I have [seen] lots of good things, but also a lot of bad things.
 When you’re working in the industry over there you can’t avoid it.”

 Photo: Daan Ubachs by Reinier van der Aart RVDA

 “We want to liberate the industry from its bad habits, so we wrote all examples of those, such as pollution and waste, on t-shirts and got a model to strip off each layer.
 That generated a bit of buzz about the brand.”

 Collaborating with companies around Amsterdam

 “We see collaboration as really important to our business model,” Ubachs explains.
-“And the nice thing is when companies want to be greener and more sustainable, they reach out us.”
+“And the nice thing is when companies want to be greener and more sustainable, they reach out to us.”
 Unrobe have also regularly returned to Amsterdam city centre’s Haarlemmerdijk to host a pop-up store.

-Amsterdam is a hub for slow fashion initiatives and brands
+A hub for slow fashion initiatives and brands

-Unrobe is now looking for investment to develop the brand, and Ubachs is already planning his next marketing campaign to spread its message further.
-“People are being educated to buy regularly, the quality is going down and people don’t have respect for garments.
+Unrobe is now looking for investments to develop the brand, and Ubachs is already planning his next marketing campaign to spread its message further.
+“People are being [taught] to buy regularly, the quality is going down and people don’t have respect for garments.
 That needs to change.
 Everything has to start with the customer, but we need to lead them a bit and help guide them.”